Alternative Break

 Lodging: Retreat center or Air BnB

 Discover the pressing environmental conservation and restoration issues in the Ashland, OR area.
 Participants will complete direct service projects that may include creek restoration, planting native species, mulching, invasive species removal, garden-based projects, trail building/maintenance, and other environmental restoration/conservation projects with a variety of community organizations.
 We will meet with local environmental leaders to learn about threats to the natural environment, local factors impacting natural habitats and ecosystems, renewable energy, waste reduction, and various sustainability topics.
 Participants will explore power and privilege in the environmental movement, and examine connections between environmental, social, economic justice.
 This trip will include many physical, hands-on direct service projects, educational sessions, and team reflective activities.
-On our community immersion day, we will explore Ashland by electing group outings that may include hiking, attend the Oregon Shakespeare Festival, visit shops, and/or other options.
+On our community immersion day, we will explore Ashland by electing group outings that may include hiking, visiting shops, team activities, and/or other options.

 Please note: participants will need to bring outdoor clothing that they don’t mind getting wet/dirty including rain jackets, hiking/outdoor boots, hat, gloves/mittens, and extra layers.
 Ashland can have unpredictable weather at this time of year including cold temperatures, rain, and even snow, so participants should be prepared to do outdoor service projects in these conditions.
 If you do not have access to any of the outdoor gear listed above, let us know and we will share resources.
 This program is more physically laborious than the other programs due to the nature of the service projects.
-Participants will be encouraged to take breaks and rests as needed throughout the experience.
+Participants will be encouraged and supported in taking breaks, resting, and meeting their own needs throughout the experience.

 Lodging: Willow-Witt Ranch Meadow House (local net zero energy ranch focused on sustainable farming)